mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Configuration of the type "Element".

-If the option **Thematic layer** is disabled the Layertree ignores the configured Layersets and shows the individual instances without thematic structuring in the main level.
+If the option **Thematic layer** is disabled, the Layertree ignores the configured Layersets and shows the individual instances without thematic structuring in the main level.
 However, we want to show the layers of our thematic Layersets, so we activate the function **Thematic layer** [1].
 Since we inserted both Layersets into the `map element <../basic/map.html>`_ of the application, they are now displayed under the **Themes**-area.

 .. figure:: ../../../figures/layertree/layertree_configuration_2_en.png